 Meander through the 10,000 red torri arches of this stunning shrine

 Fly overnight to Tokyo, Japan's capital, for a two-night stay.
 Tokyo was once known as Edo and was a small fishing town.
 Depending on your time of arrival the rest of the day is yours to start soaking up the local culture.

 Take the super-fast bullet train to Odawara.
-Enjoy a boat trip on Lake Ashi for spectacular panoramas of this beautiful area before venturing up the Komagatake Ropeway for amazing views back over the lake and Mt Fuji.
-Travel to Mt Fuji Visitor Centre.
-Heading up to the 5th Station (weather permitting), take in the breathtaking views over the Fuji Five Lakes below.
-Stay overnight in either Kofu or Suwa.
+Enjoy a boat trip on Lake Ashi for spectacular panoramas of this beautiful area before venturing up the Komagatake Ropeway.
+Next, ascend over 2,000 metres up Mount Fuji to the 5th Station, (weather permitting) and take in the breathtaking views over the Fuji Five Lakes area below.

 This morning, drive 2 hours to Nagano to explore the formidable 16th century Matsumoto Castle.
 There are steep ladder-style steps in the Matsumoto Castle that you must climb up and back down again.
 If you choose not to look inside the castle, you can enjoy the surrounding gardens, moat and architecture of Matsumoto Castle.
 After lunch, stop at a Miso House to learn about the process of making this Japanese seasoning.
-Try Miso soup before travelling a further 2 and a half hours to Takayama, nestled high in the mountainous Hida region
+Try Miso soup before travelling a further 2 and a half hours to Takayama, nestled high in the mountainous Hida region.

 Wander to the Miyagawa morning market and sample some of the region’s fruit and vegetables.
 Later you will visit traditional houses and local museums, including the Takayama Festival Floats Exhibition Hall, Kusakabe Folk Museum and the Takayama Jinya.
 Enjoy some free time to explore the local shopping streets, which date back to the 17th century.

 Travel to the UNESCO World Heritage listed village, Shirakawago, famous for its traditional gassho-zukuri farmhouses, some of which are more than 250 years old.
-Try your hand at making traditional Japanese washi paper before continuing to Kanazawa, where you will visit the Nomura Samurai House.
-The garden inside the residence has a Japanese bayberry tree, which is over 400 years old and a meandering stream surrounded by ancient and strangely shaped rocks.
+Try your hand at making traditional Japanese washi paper before continuing to Kanazawa.
+On arrival, wander through the beautiful Kenroku-en, one of the ‘Three Great Gardens of Japan’, before checking in to your hotel.

-Visit the unforgettable Fushimi Inaritaisha Shrine, which features in the movie Memoirs of a Geisha.
+Visit the unforgettable Fushimi Inari Shrine, which features in the movie Memoirs of a Geisha.
 It is famous for its thousands of orange torii gates and is dedicated to Inari, the Shinto god of rice.
 Foxes are thought to be Inari’s messengers, and you will see many fox statues here.
 Later travel to Nara, a charming town virtually untouched by the ravages of modernity.
 Home to much early art and architecture, you will stroll through Nara Park to Todai-ji Temple, meeting the resident Sika deer en route, before exploring Isui-en Gardens.

 The holy mountain of Koyasan is home to a cluster of over a hundred monasteries nestled in a valley enclosed by peaks said to resemble a lotus flower.
 Full of atmosphere, savour the tranquillity and spectacular views as you discover Kongobu-ji Temple and the Garan Temple complex before wandering around Okunoin – a vast forest cemetery of 200,000 stupas.
 Continue on to Osaka.

 This morning, visit the famous Osaka Castle before taking a stroll around the Dotonbori district, a restaurant mecca, where you can sample delicious local delicacies.
 Next, enjoy a 20-minute cruise along the Yodogawa River.
 Spend the rest of the afternoon at leisure before a farewell dinner this evening.